medo64/QText/CONTRIBUTING.md

 All code is situated in `src` directory.

+#### Linux

+To build project under Linux, the following packaages are required (in addition to Qt Creator):
+  * qtbase5-dev
+  * libqt5x11extras5-dev

+To build executables, one can use `make`:

+    make clean
+    make

+#### Windows

+To build project under Windows, in adition to Qt Creator with MinGW compiler, one also needs Git Bash to execute build script:

+    ./WinBuild.sh

 ### Running Unit Tests

 To run unit tests, you will need to create a new build configuration.
 To do so